Advances in Lymphoma Research

 Aggressive non-Hodgkin lymphoma grows and spreads quickly and usually requires immediate treatment.
 With modern treatment regimens, almost 70% of people with aggressive non-Hodgkin lymphoma will be considered cured.
 Research is now largely focused on finding better treatments for the minority of people with aggressive lymphoma who are not cured with initial therapy.

 Indolent non-Hodgkin lymphoma grows slowly, and in some cases may not cause symptoms for years.
 People with indolent disease can often postpone treatment until their symptoms worsen, with no negative effects on survival.
-But sometimes an indolent lymphoma can turn into aggressive lymphoma, which requires immediate treatment.
+Sometimes, an indolent lymphoma can turn into aggressive lymphoma, which requires immediate treatment.

-Indolent non-Hodgkin lymphoma largely cannot be cured.
+Indolent non-Hodgkin lymphoma largely cannot be cured with currently available therapies.
 The past two decades have seen improvements in extending the survival of people who are treated for this type of lymphoma.
 However, researchers are studying how to improve long-term survival further and working toward potentially curative treatments.

 Most research on treatment for non-Hodgkin lymphoma is now focused on targeted therapy and immunotherapy.
 Researchers are also trying to identify gene changes in different types of lymphoma that might be targets for new drug development.